 Employee Stock Purchase Plan: The Clearfield Corporation 2010 Employee Stock Purchase Plan ("Stock Plan") allows participating employees to purchase shares of the Company's common stock at a discount through payroll deductions.
-The Stock Plan is available to all employees subject to certain eligibility requirements.
-Terms of the Stock Plan provide that participating employees may purchase the Company's common stock on a voluntary after tax basis.
+The Stock Plan is available to all employees may purchase the Company's common stock on a voluntary after tax basis.
+Employees may purchase the Company's common stock on a voluntary after tax basis.
 Employees may purchase the Company's common stock at a price that is no less than the lower of 85% of the fair market value of one share of common stock at the beginning or end of each stock purchase period or phase.
 The Stock Plan is carried out in six-month phases, with phases beginning on July 1 and January 1 of each calendar year.
+For the phase that ended on December 31, 2011 and June 30, 2012, employees purchased 11,267 and 17,662 shares at a price of \$6.24 and \$4.09 per share, respectively.
 For the phase that ended on December 31, 2010 and June 30, 2011, employees purchased 17,710 and 14,519 shares at a price of \$2.13 and \$3.44 per share, respectively.
-As of September 30, 2011, the Company has withheld approximately \$36,500 from employees participating in the phase that began on July 1, 2011.
-After the employee purchase on June 30, 2011, 267,771 shares of common stock were available for future purchase under the ESPP.
+As of September 30, 2012, the Company has withheld approximately \$38,386 from employees participating in the phase that began on July 1, 2012.
+After the employee purchase on June 30, 2012, 238,842 shares of common stock were available for future purchase under the ESPP.